elastic/kibana/CONTRIBUTING.md

 - Restart iTerm

 ### Debugging Server Code
 `yarn debug` will start the server with Node's inspect flag.
-Kibana's development mode will start three processes.
-Chrome's developer tools can be configured to connect to all three under the connection tab.
+Kibana's development mode will start three processes on ports `9229`, `9230`, and `9231`.
+Chrome's developer tools need to be configured to connect to all three connections.
+Add `localhost:<port>` for each Kibana process in Chrome's developer tools connection tab.

 ### Unit testing frameworks
 Kibana is migrating unit testing from Mocha to Jest.
 Legacy unit tests still exist in Mocha but all new unit tests should be written in Jest.